2-Phenylethyl bromide

 2-Phenylethyl bromide is an organobromide with the formula C6H5CH2CH2Br.
 It is a colorless liquid, although older samples appear yellow.
 Analogous to the preparation of most 1-bromoalkanes, it is prepared by free-radical addition of hydrogen bromide to styrene.
 These conditions lead to anti-Markovnikov addition, giving the 1-bromo derivatives.

 Upon reaction with hydrazine, phenelzine is produced.

+It can be used to produce fentanyl and is on the Special Surveillance List of the DEA.